Esri/solution.js/docs/FAQ.md

 **Yes**, starting with version 1.0.0.

+## What is the development workflow?

+We use the [Atlassian Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+To quote from that article,

+> The overall flow of Gitflow is:
+>
+> 1. A develop branch is created from master
+> 2. A release branch is created from develop
+> 3. Feature branches are created from develop
+> 4. When a feature is complete it is merged into the develop branch
+> 5. When the release branch is done it is merged into... master
+> 6. If an issue in master is detected a hotfix branch is created from master
+> 7. Once the hotfix is complete it is merged to both develop and master

+One variation is that after a point release is created in `master`, it is merged into `develop` to maintain the two-way connectivity between them.
+(Gitflow merges from the release branch into `master` and `develop` in line 5, above.)

+Two main constraints:

+* The `master` branch has client-ready software
+* The `develop` branch has demo-ready software

 ## Why TypeScript

 Using TypeScript allows us to add type information to request params and response structures.
 This vastly simplifies development.
 TypeScript also has excellent support for newer `async`/`await` patterns and for generating API documentation with [TypeDoc](http://typedoc.org/).